rish1602/Stock-Trading-Application/README.md

 # Stock-Trading-Application
 This application fetches all stock information from twelve data API and displayes it to the user.

+The config.json file has also to be included, but since it contains API key, which is private to individual, so we don't share that API key.

 **For more info, check this out=>** https://iq.opengenus.org/trading-application-in-cpp/